rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 8. Click Save to save the script.

-9. Make a recording using WebTours (after starting it).
+9. Make a recording using WebTours inside the Recording action file that you created. (after starting it)

 10. Login as "jojo" with password "bean".
    Click Flights.